Gaspard de la Nuit (poetry collection): Legacy

-Translations
+English translations

 The book has been largely unknown outside France, particularly in English-speaking countries, owing mostly to the lack of translations.
-Translated excerpts from the book appeared early on in various publications.
+Translated excerpts appeared early on in various publications.
 Paul Zweig's 1964 compilation entitled A Selection from Gaspard of the Night is one example.

 However, there was no complete English translation of Gaspard until that in 1977 by John T. Wright, a professor of French and English at the University of South Carolina, based on the 1925 Bertrand Guégan edition of the 1836 manuscript.

 A translation and adaptation by the poet Donald Sidney-Fryer published in 2004 includes notes and introductory studies.